MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/team-entity-lookup.md

 ---
 # Add a table as a lookup option in your app

 With Unified Interface apps, for a table to be available in a lookup it must be added to the app.
-For example, contact records have the ability to be assigned to a user or a team.
+For example, contact rows have the ability to be assigned to a user or a team.

 > [!div class="mx-imgBorder"]
 > ![Entity lookup with both users and teams available](media/entity-lookup-teams.png "Entity lookup with both users and teams available")

-However, if the user table is included in the app but the team table is not, only user records will appear in a lookup.
+However, if the user table is included in the app but the team table is not, only user rows will appear in a lookup.

 > [!div class="mx-imgBorder"]
 > ![Entity lookup with users only](media/entity-lookup-user-only.png "Entity lookup with users only")